Quantum Computing#

 from qiskit.visualization import plot_histogram

-Runs a quantum circuit and returns the state vector and measurement results.
+"""Run a quantum circuit and return its final state and measurement counts.

 Returns: